 One of the books I’ve spent some time studying during the institutional downtime I’ve had is Revolt of the Masses by Jose Ortega y Gasset.
 I’ve read this text several times and have taken my time trying to uncover many of the ideas in this book.
 Gasset can be overly elitist and even annoying at times but one of the interesting ideas put forth in this book is the ungrateful nature of what Gasset calls the “mass man,” who insists on more and more of everything without realizing that what he wants has always been a privilege of a small group of elites.

 Take the relationship between mass man and the motor vehicle for example.
-A single car is made up of tens of thousands of parts working together to get mass man from point A to point B. Consider the engineering, printing, supplying, shipping, testing, laboring, and many faces and phases of workers and materials contributing to the complex manufacturing processes involved in the production of the motor vehicle – all the little nodes, rods, pieces, metals, plastics, electronic circuits, and specialized parts – complete down to the very last screw that goes into the creation of a single motor vehicle making mass man’s mobilization possible.
-Breathtaking, really.
+A single car is made up of tens of thousands of parts working together to get mass man from point A to point B. Consider the engineering, printing, supplying, shipping, testing, laboring, and many faces and phases of workers and materials contributing to the complex manufacturing processes involved in the production of the motor vehicle – all the little nodes, rods, pieces, metals, plastics, electronic circuits, and specialized parts – it is breathtaking, really.
 But not only does mass man not appreciate all of this; he doesn’t even acknowledge it.
-Instead, mass man jumps in the car and drives away; and if anything, he bitches about fuel efficiency and how gas prices aren’t fair to him.
+Instead, mass man jumps in the car and drives away; and if anything, he complains about fuel efficiency and how gas prices aren’t fair to him.